influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/monitor-your-cluster.md

 weight: 104
 ---

-InfluxData provides a Grafana operational dashboards that provide observability into the your {{< product-name >}} cluster.
+InfluxData provides a Grafana operational dashboard that provide observability into the your {{< product-name >}} cluster.
 Use the operational dashboard to monitor your cluster.